microsoft/STL/README.md

 3. Invoke `cd vcpkg`
 4. Invoke `.\bootstrap-vcpkg.bat`
 5. Assuming you are targeting x86 and x64, invoke `.\vcpkg.exe install boost-math:x86-windows boost-math:x64-windows`
    to install the boost-math dependency.
-Add `boost-math:arm-windows` and/or `boost-math:arm64-windows` to this to target ARM or ARM64.
+Add `boost-math:arm-windows boost-math:arm64-windows` to this to target ARM and ARM64.
 6. Run `.\vcpkg.exe integrate install` which tells Visual Studio which vcpkg instance you wish to use.
 If you have never done this before, you may be prompted to elevate.
 7. Open Visual Studio 2019 16.3 or later, and choose the "Clone or check out code" option.
 Enter the URI to this